luckboy/Letin/doc/vm.md

 An object of tuple is an array of values of any type.
 The IO object represents the world and is used by impure native functions.

 The Letin virtual machine also supports unique objects.
-There mustn't be more references to a unique object than one reference.
+There mustn't be more references to an unique object than one reference.
 Non-unique objects will be called shared objects.
 A type of unique object can be any type with the UNIQUE type flag except the type of error object.
 The IO object must be an unique object.
 A type number of unique object is a bitwise alternative of the